merijnads/merijnads.github.io/data/part-7/1-reading-files.md

 Please write a function named `read_fruits`, which reads the file and returns a dictionary based on the contents.
 In the dictionary, the name of the fruit should be the key, and the value should be its price.
 Prices should be of type `float`.

-NB: the function does not take any arguments.
-The file you are working with is always named `fruits.csv`.

 </programming-exercise>